-Following consultation with the community (Section 4) it was identified that Kiah also experiences flood risk to property, assets and life.
+Following consultation with the community (Section 4) it was identified that Kiah also experiences flood risk to properties.
 One of the recommendations of this study is the inclusion of Kiah in the flood analysis as part of the Floodplain Risk Management Study.